loqi/outlaw_rails/doc/ruby_classes.markdown

 	trim_whitespace!               performes trim_whitespace on self and returns new value

 	bardoc                         a fancy heredoc string literal helper

-**`first(limit=1)`** => `String`
-Returns a String consisting of the first `limit` number of characters from the receiver.
-This method is provided by Rails, but the Rails version returns the entire receiver when asked for zero characters.
-The Outlaw version returns `""` when asked for zero characters.

-**`last(limit=1)`** => `String`
-Returns a String consisting of the last `limit` number of characters from the receiver.
-This method is provided by Rails, but the Rails version returns the entire receiver when asked for zero characters.
-The Outlaw version returns `""` when asked for zero characters.

 **`normalize_as_float!`** updates `self` and returns `Float`
 Parses the content of the receiver as an alphanumeric representation of a `Float`.